Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 (The Counselling & Psychotherapy Central Awarding Body (CPCAB) is a UK awarding body managed by professional counsellors, trainers and supervisors.
 Now in its 21st year of operation, it is the only awarding body in Europe to specialise in the field of counselling.)

-Currently, my work is split between the NHS IAPT service (Increasing Access to Psychological Therapies), a local school and private practice.
+Currently, my work is split between the NHS IAPT service (Increasing Access to Psychological Therapies) and private practice.
 I have worked holistically with children, young people and adults over the last 6 years in a variety of settings, including colleges, schools and private practice.
 These clients have experienced a range of different issues, some of which might feel familiar to you now:

 - relationship struggles